grt192/Formatter-Config-Docs/configuringJavaFormatter.md

 "editor.tabSize": 4
 ```

-`settings.json` should look like this
+`settings.json` should look similar to this, there will be other configs that you should keep in place:

 ```
 {